manuel-uberti/manuel-uberti.github.io/about.md

 The tenets of the
 [Programmer’s Oath](https://github.com/Widdershin/programmers-oath) guide all my software development.
-I, Manuel Uberti, hereby commit to the [neveragain.tech pledge](https://neveragain.tech).
+I, Manuel Uberti, hereby commit to the [Never Again pledge](https://neveragain.tech).
 Please stand with me and hold me to it.

 [Get in touch](https://manuel-uberti.github.io/contact/) if you want a detailed